-Awareness - healthcare professionals: To save lives and minimise the impact of visual impairment by ensuring that healthcare professionals know about Rb and its symptoms, listen to concerned parents and make urgent referrals where necessary.
-We provide:
+Awareness - healthcare professionals: To save lives and minimise the impact of visual impairment by ensuring healthcare professionals are aware and know about Rb and its symptoms, listen to concerned parents and make urgent referrals where necessary.

 - Targeted activities to healthcare professionals associated with children aged six and under. - Distribution of resources that help early diagnosis and referral. - Media campaigns and articles for specialist healthcare professional journals and magazines. - Working with healthcare professionals to develop and implement standard referral protocols for those with suspected Rb.